How to Remove Gel Nail Polish at Home: Gentler Methods (2024)

 Give the remover 5 minutes to soak into the gel nails.
 You'll see the edges of the gel polish start to peel, crack, bubble, or burst.
 If your gel polish is thick, you might need to wait a bit longer.

-4. Loosen the gel polish
+4. Loosen the

 Use a metal cuticle pusher or an orangewood stick to gently remove the gel polish from each nail.
 Then clean your nails with a nail buffer.
+(Some gel polish brands are easier to remove than others).

 5. Moisturize your nails

-For nail care, apply cuticle oil to rehydrate your cuticles.
+For , apply to rehydrate your cuticles.

 Avoid these common mistakes when removing gel nail polish